Conveyancing

 Corporate ownership

-When a company buys or sells a property, there may be additional steps in the process such as obtaining board of directors approval at key stages.
+When a company buys or sells a property, there may be additional steps in the process such as obtaining the board of directors approval at key stages.

 Can you do the conveyancing yourself?

 Yes.
 You can do the conveyancing yourself, either as a buyer or a seller.
+However keep the following points in mind:

-However, the process can be complex and take up a lot of your time.
+• The process can be complex and take up a lot of your time.
 Mistakes can lead to significant delays, financial loss, or even legal disputes.

-Misunderstanding or overlooking legal requirements may result in delays or even void the transaction.
+• Misunderstanding or overlooking legal requirements may result in delays or even void the transaction.

-Potential legal disputes may arise from incorrect or incomplete documentation, or failure to check exactly what is being bought.
+• Potential legal disputes may arise from incorrect or incomplete documentation, or failure to check exactly what is being bought.

 What if the sale falls through?